sofia-lpz/f1database/README.md

 # f1database
-MySQL data base about the formula one 2023 season to practice queries (Data input for race_results still in progress!)

-This database does not include sprint races results
+MySQL scheme and data for Formula One results
+WIP

+## Requirements
+- mysql